MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Experiments

 \section{Experiments}

 We first analyze different architectural design choices and perform ablation studies \wrt monocular cues and optimization time on a room-level dataset (Replica) with perfect ground truth.
 Next, we provide qualitative and quantitative comparisons against state-of-the-art baselines on real-world indoor scenes.
-Finally, we evaluate our method on object-level reconstruction for sparse input scenarios.
+Finally, we evaluate our method on object-level reconstruction for both sparse input and dense input scenarios.

 \boldparagraph{Datasets.} While previous neural implicit-based reconstruction methods mainly focused on single-object scenes with many input views, in this work, we investigate the importance of monocular geometric cues for scaling to more complex scenes.
 Thus we consider: a) Real-world indoor scans: Replica~\cite{Straub2019ARXIV} and ScanNet~\cite{Dai2017CVPR}; b) Real-world large-scale indoor scenes: Tanks and Temples~\cite{Knapitsch2017SIGGRAPH} advanced scenes; c) Object-level scenes: DTU~\cite{Aanes2016IJCV} in the sparse 3-view setting from~\cite{Niemeyer2022CVPR,Yu2021CVPR}.